Dixhom/lasso-ridge-gradient-descent/README.md

 Lasso and Ridge regression are linear regression in which regularization is performed.
 By regularization, overfitting can be prevented.

-A normal linear model is as follows.
+A normal linear model is as follows (sorry for the unrendered math expressions).

 $ y = \Sigma_{i=1}^{n} w_i x_i + w_0$